Itz-Sidra/Registration-Form/README.md

 ## Credits
 This project was built as part of a tutorial from freeCodeCamp (https://www.freecodecamp.org/), an open-source community that helps people learn to code for free.

+## Demo
+You can access the live demo here: (https://itz-sidra.github.io/Registration-Form/)